 Expressivity is the extent of variation in phenotype associated with a particular genotype.
 For neurofibromatosis, a variety of manifestations occur among individuals.
 The penetrance of a trait is the percentage of individuals with a specific genotype who also exhibit the expected phenotype.
 Dominance refers to observable traits and risk of transmission.
 Recessiveness refers to silent strains with reduced risk of occurrence.

-- 17. Cystic fibrosis is caused by what gene abnormality?
+- 17. What gene abnormality causes cystic fibrosis?

 - a.
 X-linked dominant

 - b.
 X-linked recessive

 - c.
 Autosomal dominant

 - d.
 Autosomal recessive

 Cystic fibrosis is an autosomal recessive disorder.
 It is not a result of X links or dominant pathology.